Soul food: Cultural relevance

 Soul food originated in the southern region of the US and is consumed by African-Americans across the nation.
-Traditional soul food cooking is seen as one of the ways enslaved Africans passed their traditions to their descendants once they were brought to the US, and is a cultural creation stemming from slavery and Native American and European influences.
+Traditional soul food cooking is seen as one of the ways enslaved Africans passed their traditions to their descendants once they were brought to the US.
+It is a cultural creation stemming from slavery and Native American and European influences.

 Soul food recipes are popular in the South due to the accessibility and affordability of the ingredients.

-Scholars have noted that while white Americans provided the material supplies for soul food dishes, the cooking techniques found in many of the dishes have been visibly influenced by the enslaved Africans themselves.
-Dishes derived by slaves consisted of many vegetables and grains because slave owners felt more meat would cause the slave to become lethargic with less energy to tend to the crops.
+Scholars have said that while white Americans provided the material supplies for soul food dishes, the cooking techniques found in many of the dishes have been visibly influenced by the enslaved Africans themselves.

-The bountiful vegetables that were found in Africa, were substituted in dishes down south with new leafy greens consisting of dandelion, turnip, and beet greens.
-Pork, more specifically hog, was introduced into several dishes in the form of cracklins from the skin, pig's feet, chitterlings, and lard used to increase the fat intake into vegetarian dishes.
+The bountiful vegetables found in Africa were substituted in dishes down south with new leafy greens consisting of dandelion, turnip, and beet greens.
+Pork, more specifically hog, was introduced into several dishes in the form of cracklins from the skin, pigs' feet, chitterlings, and lard used to increase the fat intake into vegetable dishes.
 Spices such as thyme, and bay leaf blended with onion and garlic gave dishes their own characteristics.

+Red drinks are common at African American social functions.
+Restaurants with a mostly black clientele typically serve at least one red drink.
+Red drinks are important in soul food culture because they represent social connections between friends and family, and a link with the African diaspora.
+Newbell Puckett, a southern sociologist who documented African American folk beliefs in his 1926 study, Folk Beliefs of the Southern Negro, said that there was cultural and historical continuity between African American culture and West African societies where red had been an important ritual and royal color for hundreds of years.
+There were two notable red drinks in West Africa, kola tea and hibiscus tea, by the time the Atlantic slave trade began.
+Kola tea was made from the nuts of West African trees, especially Cola nitida.
+Tea made from the dried red flowers of the hibiscus (Hibiscus sabdariffa), a plant related to okra, is used to make a tea called bissap, from the French jus de bissap.
+It is popular in Senegal and Gambia.
+Bissap was called sorrel tea or red sorrel in the Americas.